Architecture

 Strategic Design, A Case Study: Read More »

-The Importance of Planning in Architecture
+Planning in Architecture

 By way of a simple example, If an architect can be engaged to review your residential plan, and they are able to improve by finding ways to have greater functionality and save just 100sf, that represents a major cost savings. i.e., for a building cost of say $250/sf, that can be a $25,000 savings! (using a very conservative building cost for SF value.)
 This is a tiny example, however it provides a case for engaging a planning process.
 In addition, aligning all the diverse functions, budget and aesthetic preference also provides solutions that are well thought out in advance.
 And minimizes risk.
 Our building infrastructure represents an important part of our lives.
 Winston Churchill said, “We shape our buildings and thereafter they shape us.”
 Our building infrastructure has a way to inspire us and influence how we live.
 It can even affect the quality of our physical lives.

-The planning process provides the client with meaningful way that leads to solutions.
-The act of building really requires careful thought and planning.The importance of planning in architecture is simply priceless.
+The planning process provides anyone a meaningful way to identify problems and then develop specific solutions.
+The act of building anything, requires careful thought and planning.
+The importance of planning in architecture is simply priceless.

-The Importance of Planning in Architecture Read More »
+Planning in Architecture Read More »